Wilson's Disease

 • Problems with balance and walking

-Wilson's disease is easy to diagnose when it is suspected.
-However, because it is relatively rare, common signs such as psychiatric symptoms or hepatitis may at first be attributed to other causes.
+Wilson disease diagnosis can be complicated and should be evaluated by a physician familiar with the various types of testing that can be done and how to interpret the tests.
+Because it is relatively rare, common signs such as psychiatric symptoms or hepatitis may at first be attributed to other causes.

-• Blood and urine tests – to measure levels of copper and ceruloplasmin (a copper-carrying protein)
+• Blood tests and urine tests – to assess liver function, blood counts and measure levels of ceruloplasmin (a copper-carrying protein that is often low in Wilson Disease)

-• Eye exam – to look for brown, ring-shaped coloring in the cornea (Kayser-Fleischer rings)
+• Eye exam (typically by an ophthalmologist) – to look for brown, ring-shaped coloring in the cornea (Kayser-Fleischer rings)

 • Liver biopsy – a small sample of liver tissue is removed and tested for excess copper